 In addition, studies suggest that increasing your dietary fiber intake — especially cereal fiber (such as bran, brown rice, whole grains) — is associated with a reduced risk of dying from all cancers.

 Fiber is commonly classified as soluble, meaning it dissolves in water, or insoluble, meaning it doesn’t.

 Soluble fiber is found in oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.
 Insoluble fiber is found in whole wheat flour, wheat bran, nuts, beans and vegetables such as cauliflower, green beans and potatoes.

 To reap the greatest health benefit, eat a wide variety of high-fiber foods, including plenty of fruits and vegetables, according to the Mayo Clinic.7

 Go nuts: Nuts are great for dessert, snacks or even sprinkled on salads.
 A cup of nuts usually has about nine grams of fiber as well as other nutrients that are beneficial for heart health.

 Don’t eat chips: When you snack on chips or crackers you’re usually missing out on fiber.
-Munch on an apple instead (four or more grams of fiber), blueberries (almost four grams in a cup) or other fruits.
+Munch on an apple (four or more grams of fiber), blueberries (almost four grams in a cup) or other fruits instead.

 Fill your plate with veggies: All of your meals should include a cornucopia of vegetables.
 High fiber veggies include: sweet potato (four grams in a cup); asparagus (one gram in every three spears) and squash (nine grams per cup).
 But there are plenty more to choose from!